banzaicloud/pipeline/docs/pipeline-howto.md

 ### Hook repositories to CI/CD flow

 Navigate to `http://{control_plane_public_ip}/`  - this will bring you to the CI/CD user interface.
 Select `Repositories` from top left menu.
 This will list all the repositories that the Pipeline has access to.
+In case no repositories are listed at all click the `Synchronize` menu item under the `Repositories` menu.

 Select repositories desired to be hooked to the CI/CD flow.

 <a href="images/howto/EnableRepoCI.png" target="_blank"><img src="images/howto/EnableRepoCI.png"></a>